anthonyrisinger/cga/8/cga+05.md

 We've successfully embedded Euclidean geometry into conformal space.
 Points, lines, planes, circles, and spheres all become elements of our 5D geometric algebra.
 Their relationships encode as inner products.
 The representation unifies previously distinct object types—spheres and planes share the same grade, circles and lines become indistinguishable in their algebraic structure.

 This unification comes with clear tradeoffs.
 We use more memory per object.
 Individual operations may require more floating-point calculations than specialized methods.
 The $\mathbf{p}^2$ term can cause numerical issues for distant points.
+Most critically, we've gained no native capability for representing uncertainty—every geometric object remains deterministically precise.
 These are the costs of uniformity.

 The benefits appear at the architectural level.
 One type system handles all geometric objects.
 One set of operations works universally.
 Complex transformation chains simplify dramatically.
 For applications involving diverse geometric computations—CAD systems, robotics, physics simulations—the elegance and uniformity often justify the overhead.
 For specialized, performance-critical applications, traditional methods may remain preferable.

 The next chapter will show how this investment in representation pays off when all transformations—rotations, translations, scalings, and more—become simple sandwich products with versors.
 The architectural simplification enabled by conformal representation becomes clear when we see the versor mechanism in action.
+Though we must always remember: this beautiful unification operates only in the realm of precise, deterministic geometry.

 ---